iqbalyarkhan/old-website/content/2020-06-21--Recursion.md

 }
 ```

-That said, here's the complete code for longest palindromic substring:
+That said, here's the complete code for longest palindromic subsequence:

 ```cpp
 bool isPalindrome(string A, int i, int j){